kdetonyx/webapps-ex/README.md

-# webapps-ex
-Repository example with docker, terraform, github, actions, iac
+# Example deployment Applicaion Flask on Webapp with Terraform
+Repository example for deployment on Azure Webapp

+1.